Intertwining SU($N$) symmetry and frustration on a honeycomb lattice: Mean-field results for

 \subsection{Chiral spin liquid for ${5 \le N \le 9}$}

-The putative CSL states for SU(${N > 4}$) spins are confirmed in our mean-field calculations and are quite stable against the next nearest-neighbor interactions especially for larger $N$ as shown in Fig.~\ref{Fig:PhaseDiagram}.
-The fall of the CSL states occur at ${J_2/J_1 \approx 1.06}$, $0.20$, $0.71$, $1.27$ and $1.59$ for ${5 \le N \le 9}$, respectively.
-This CSL state preserves all lattice translational symmetries but breaks the time-reversal and parity symmetries spontaneously through the following mean field ansatz on the nearest-neighbor bonds
+The putative CSL states for SU(${N > 4}$) spins are confirmed in our mean-field calculations and are quite stable against the next-nearest-neighbor interactions especially for larger $N$ as shown in Fig.~\ref{Fig:PhaseDiagram}.
+The fall of the CSL states occurs at ${J_2/J_1 \approx 1.06}$, $0.20$, $0.71$, $1.27$, and $1.59$ for ${5 \le N \le 9}$, respectively.
+This CSL state preserves all lattice translational symmetries but breaks the time-reversal and parity symmetries spontaneously through the following mean-field ansatz on the nearest-neighbor bonds,